Ga naar zoeken

 BLACKSTONE program

 In a unique experimental program, aging of the graphite is accelerated approximately 5-10 times to extend the database with irradiated graphite properties.
-As part of the Blackstone program, the following activities are undertaken in each phase of the program:
+As part of the Blackstone program, the following activities were undertaken in each of the three phases of the program:

-- Transport of radioactive graphite from the U.K. to NRG
+• Transport of radioactive graphite from the U.K. to NRG PALLAS

 By using the High Flux Reactor, graphite specimens extracted from AGRs are irradiated under conditions that are similar to an AGR but faster.
 The graphite specimens are characterised in the Hot Cell Laboratory to analyse the relevant properties that change with irradiation: